Directors and Lead researchers

 Professor Trevor Burnard

-Co-Director and Lead Researcher, ERCC; Head of School of Historical and Philosophical Studies and Professor of American History, The University of Melbourne
+Co-Director and Lead Researcher, ERCC; Professor of American History, School of Historical and Philosophical Studies, The University of Melbourne

 Trevor Burnard is a scholar of early American, imperial, world and Atlantic history, with a special interest in plantation societies in the New World and their connections to eighteenth-century modernity.
 Particular interests include slavery, social history and demography, imperialism, economic and business history, and gender.
 His work over the last decade has been especially concerned with identity in the New World in the eighteenth century and with how settler societies have been formed, or have failed to form in plantation societies in the Caribbean and the Chesapeake.